Rugby: England keep Grand Slam dream alive after Italy scare

 England, unlike Italy however, did make the most of their first clear chance, with Cole bundled over from a catch and drive.

-Italy's territorial pressure was eventually rewarded when Allan landed a 20-metre drop-goal to cut England's lead to 5-3 before wing Venditti's opportunist try stunned Twickenham.
+England, however, generally struggled to get out of their 22 and Italy's pressure was rewarded when Allan landed a 20-metre drop-goal to cut the deficit to two points before Venditti's try threatened an upset.

-England, however, regained the initiative with two tries in a matter of the minutes at the start of the second half.
+England regained the initiative with two tries in a matter of minutes at the start of the second half.

-Care, in a move all too familiar to O'Shea, who coached him at London club Harlequins, then caught the Italian defence napping with a try off a quick tap penalty.

-Farrell's missed conversion left the scores tied at 10-10 but it was not long before England were in front.
+Care, in a move all too familiar to O'Shea, who coached him at London club Harlequins, then caught the Italian defence napping with a try off a quick tap penalty that left the scores tied at 10-10 following Farrell's missed conversion.

-The hosts won a penalty from the restart, Farrell, on the occasion of his 50th cap, clearing to halfway.

-England won the line-out and, after Maro Itoje fed James Haskell, the ball was spread and wing Daly, whose late try saw England come from behind to beat Wales, went over.
+They won a line-out and, after Maro Itoje fed James Haskell, the ball was spread wide and wing Daly - whose late try saw England come from behind to beat Wales - went over.

 Italy though were far from finished with Campagnaro, who plays his club rugby in England for Exeter, brushing past fly-half George Ford and weaving past fullback Mike Brown for a fine try.